 Students complete a series of oral communication, reading comprehension and writing assessment tasks.
 Upon successful demonstration of competency, as shown below, students will be awarded the VET Certificate III in Applied Language (Mandarin).
-Students will also be offered three units of block credit recognition, as well as a 10% increment (10% of the lowest study score of the primary four subjects, VTAC Gazette Nov-Dec 2017) towards their ATAR score.
+Students who demonstrate competency VCE VET Certificate III in Applied Language will be eligible for an increment towards their ATAR (10% of the lowest study score of the primary four studies).